How to Achieve Excellence in Supervision

 Hurdle #1 – Lack of experience communicating effectively with employees, peers and managers

-When it came to communicating effectively with employees, peers, and managers,many new supervisors struggle.
+When it comes to communicating effectively with employees, peers, and managers, many new supervisors struggle.

 This is common because many people promoted in-house to a supervisory role have no communication or supervisory training before taking up their new position.

-The reason for this is many corporates assume that the new supervisor already possesses the communication and supervisory skills needed, because they have worked in the business for some time.
-In 99% of cases, this is inaccurate.
+The reason for this is many managers assume that the new supervisor already possesses the communication and supervisory skills needed, because they have worked in the business for some time.
+In many cases, this is inaccurate.

 Hurdle #2 – Defining the Role of your New Supervisor

-The next hurdle for many corporates is defining what their supervisor role is and involves.
+The next hurdle for many organisations is defining what the supervisor’s role is and what it involves.

 In many cases, people promoted to a supervisory role are in-house staff.
 They will be replacing someone who was in that role before them, or the company may have created a new supervisory role due to growth or expansion.

-The reason for the supervisory role existence doesn’t matter.
-What matters is being able to define the role of the supervisor position, so a smooth transition takes place that benefits the new supervisor, his or her team and your organization as a whole.
+It is therefore important to be able to define the role of the supervisor position, so a smooth transition takes place that benefits the new supervisor, his or her team and your organisation as a whole.

 Hurdle #3 – Determining Existing Skills & Future Supervisors Training